hapijs/hapi/docs/Reference.md

 - `app` - application-specific configuration which can later be accessed via `server.settings.app`.
 Provides a safe place to store application configuration without potential conflicts with **hapi**.
 Should not be used by plugins which should use `plugins[name]`.
 Note the difference between
   `server.settings.app` which is used to store configuration value and `server.app` which is meant for storing run-time state.

 - <a name="server.config.cache"></a>`cache` - determines the type of server-side cache used.
-Every server includes a cache for storing and reusing application state and server method results.
-By default a simple memory-based cache is used which has limited capacity and limited production environment suitability.
-In addition to the memory cache, a Redis, MongoDB, or Memcache cache can be configured.
-Actual caching is only utilized if methods and plugins are explicitly configured to store their state in the cache.
-The server cache configuration only defines the store itself.
+Every server includes a default cache for storing and application state.
+By default, a simple memory-based cache is created which has a limited capacity. **hapi** uses [**catbox** module documentation](https://github.com/spumko/catbox#client) as its cache implementation which includes support for Redis, MongoDB, Memcached, and Riak.
+Caching is only utilized if methods and plugins explicitly store their state in the cache.
+The server cache configuration only defines the store itself. `cache` can be assigned:
-  The value can be a string with the cache engine name (using the defaults for that engine type), an object with the cache options, or an array of cache options.
+    - a string with the cache engine module name (e.g. `'catbox-memory'`, `'catbox-redis'`).
+    - a configuration object with the following options:
+        - `engine` -
+  cache options.
 The cache options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#client).
 When an array of options is provided, multiple cache connections are established and each array item (except one) must include an additional option:
     - `name` - an identifier used later when provisioning or configuring caching for routes, methods, or plugins.
 Each connection name must be unique.
 A